Roger Stone, confidant of Trump and WikiLeaks connection, found guilty on all seven counts

 Bannon told jurors he saw Stone as "an access point" to WikiLeaks.

-After the DNC announced it had been hacked and Wikileaks planned a press conference, the campaign had "brainstorming" sessions about what to do with the information.
-Gates said that former Trump campaign chairman Paul Manafort, who was convicted earlier this year in the Mueller probe, told him he would update Trump with any information that he could get from Stone.
+After the DNC announced it had been hacked and WikiLeaks planned a news conference, the campaign had "brainstorming" sessions about what to do with the information.
+Gates said that the Trump campaign chairman at the time, Paul Manafort, who was convicted earlier this year in the Mueller probe, told him he would update Trump with any information that he could get from Stone.

 The jury also saw an email between Gates and Stone after the DNC announced it had been hacked.
 In it, Stone asks for Trump son-in-law and senior adviser Jared Kushner's contact information.

-In late July 2016, Gates testified, he was in the car when Donald Trump received a phone call from Stone.
-After the call, Trump told Gates that "more information would be coming" about Wikileaks.
+In late July 2016, Gates testified, he was in the car when Trump received a phone call from Stone.
+After the call, Trump told Gates that "more information would be coming" about WikiLeaks.

+"This is a bigger message about truth," Mimi Rocah, former assistant U.S. attorney for the Southern District of New York and MSNBC legal analyst, said of the guilty verdict.
+"The public has been seeing people lying so brazenly for so long and the jury saying facts still matter is a big deal."

 Stone did not testify in his trial, but his defense team played a 50-minute clip of his Intelligence Committee testimony for the jury, claiming the prosecution did not prove its case.
 Stone had denied knowing about the WikiLeaks' releases of hacked emails ahead of time.